 • Homer, its land, its people; this place is the Heart and Soul of my family Connection to Nature and the Environment, Outdoor Activities, and Stewardship 88 Beautiful, kind, peaceful and just amazing place to live.
 Couldn't image anywhere else My family regularly camps, hikes, fishes, skis, forages, walks on the beach, goes birding together and appreciates the community we have and the access to nature we've retained I hunt and fish and explore the hills We are invested in the sustainability, beauty, kindness, interdependence, and health of our community and the lands that belong to Native populations I care about property ownership with stewardship of the land More space, less people, more peace and quiet.
 More life qualities I am deeply connected to the land and waters around Homer I am a guest on Dena'ina and Sugpiaq ancestral lands.
-I am inspired to care deeply and think systemically by the stewardship practices of the original inhabitants of this land, who preserved its special qualities for generations Deeply invested in sustainability and shared resources for a brighter future Involvement with Local Organizations and Civic Activities Including Connection to or Appreciation of Arts and Cultural Activities Activities Connection to or Appreciation of Arts and Cultural Activities Connected to the art, sports, environment Spend a lot of time volunteering The community of people and non-profit organizations here have provided opportunities which have helped me thrive Concerned active participant at many levels Volunteer opportunities are unlimited
+I am inspired to care deeply and think systemically by the stewardship practices of the original inhabitants of this land, who preserved its special qualities for generations Deeply invested in sustainability and shared resources for a brighter future Community Involvement with Local Organizations and Civic Activities Including Connection to or Appreciation of Arts and Cultural Activities 58 We have worked and volunteered around Homer in schools, fishing industry, sports, environment Spend a lot of time volunteering The community of people and non-profit organizations here have provided opportunities which have helped me thrive Concerned active participant at many levels Volunteer opportunities are unlimited Have enjoyed working with numerous arts groups and continue to do so Connected to the art, visitor, outdoor and various assistance programs (through Rotary and other organizations)